ZeroQI/Absolute-Series-Scanner/README.md

         <TR> <TD> Others   </TD> <TD> O               </TD> <TD>  Episodes 401-500 </TD> </TR>
         <TR> <TD> unmapped </TD> <TD>                 </TD> <TD>  Episodes 501-600 </TD> </TR> </TBODY>
 </TABLE>

+##### One libray for both movies and TV series
+Movie files in Series libraries (since this is a Series Scanner) are supported if:
+-  Files are in a folder with the same name or with a single file inside it
+-  Filename contain " - Complete Movie"
+-  Files are numbered (01|ep 01|s01e01)

+### Season folders
+- Seasons folders can have series name afterwards ("Zero no Tsukaima / Season 1 Zero no Tsukaima"
+- Files in "Extras" folders will be ignored.
+- Allow grouping in Ark xxxxx folders transparently with seasons folders inside, or within a season folder
+- Specials go in "Specials" or "Season 0" folders.
+  - Single seasons series will follow anidb specials numbering (unless specific tvdb guid forced).
+  - Multiple seasons series will follow tvdb specials numbering
+  - You can use Anidb numbering for specials (OP1a, NCOP, etc...) or explicitely label them as follow (s00e101, etc...).
+  - Include all files not recognised as Season 0 episode 501+

 ##### Local media assets
 It is supported but through "local media assets" agent, add it and and put it before HAMA in the priority order.<BR />